-Company is a legal entity that is voluntarily associated with a group of persons to employ in and operate a business.
-Lord Justice Lindley defines, Company is a body corporate formed by an association of several people to contribute money or money’s worth to common stock and employ it in some trade or business and who share the profit/loss arising there-from .
-Promoters act as a key person in the promotion stage, which is the first stage for incorporation of a company.
+A company is a legal entity that is voluntarily associated with a group of persons to employ and operate a business.
+Lord Justice Lindley defines, Company as a body corporate formed by an association of several people to contribute money or money’s worth to common stock and employ it in some trade or business and who share the profit/loss arising there-from .
+Promoters act as key people in the promotion stage, which is the first stage for the incorporation of a company.
 The promoter performs all the necessary precursory works for the formation and promotion of the company.
 Thus the promoters formulate a notion for setting up a particular business and carry out the different formalities required for starting a business.

 The judges found certain issues while defining the term ‘Promoter’ since the scope of this term is not a term of art, nor a term of law, but of business.

 - Justice Cockburn defines, “A promoter is one who undertakes to form a company with reference to a given project and to set it going, and who takes the necessary steps to accomplish that purpose.”

 - In the case of Bosher v.
 Richmond Land Co , the term promoter was referred to as “A person who brings about the incorporation and organization of a corporation.
 He brings together the persons who become interested in the enterprise, aids in procuring subscriptions, and sets in motion the machinery which leads to the formation itself.”